mojeedoyedeji/dermvision.docs/docs/source/_sections/system-design/pprms.rst

-Patient Record Management System
+Prescription Record Management System
 ---------------

-This documentation outlines the entity relationship (ER) model for the Patient Record Management System within DermVision.
-The ER model defines the structure of the data and the relationships between various entities involved in managing patient records.
-Below is a detailed description of one of the key tables in the system: the **Patient** table.
+This documentation outlines the entity relationship (ER) model for the Prescription Record Management System within DermVision.
+The ER model defines the structure of the data and the relationships between various entities involved in managing prescription records.
+Below is a detailed description of one of the key tables in the system: the **Treatment** table.

-Patient Entity
+Treatment Entity
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^
-The **Patient** entity stores essential information about patients.
-This table is central to the Patient Record Management System, as it contains the primary data necessary for identifying and managing patient records.
+The **Treatment** entity stores essential information about patients.
+This table is central to the Prescription Record Management System, as it contains the primary data necessary for identifying and managing prescription records.

 **Attributes**